Nigella Lawson's husband downplays photos of him grabbing her neck

 The 70-year-old multimillionaire art collector was also photographed pinching 53-year-old Lawson's nose before walking away from a seafood restaurant in upmarket Mayfair on June 9.

-Saatchi, who writes a column for The Evening Standard, told the newspaper that he recognised the impact of the pictures but said they conveyed the wrong impression.
+Saatchi, who writes a column for The Evening Standard, told the newspaper that he recognized the impact of the pictures but said they conveyed the wrong impression.

-"About a week ago, we were sitting outside a restaurant having an intense debate about the children, and I held Nigella's neck repeatedly while attempting to emphasise my point," he said.
+"About a week ago, we were sitting outside a restaurant having an intense debate about the children, and I held Nigella's neck repeatedly while attempting to emphasize my point," he said.

 "There was no grip.
 It was a playful tiff.
 The pictures are horrific but give a far more drastic and violent impression of what took place.
 Nigella's tears were because we both hate arguing, not because she had been hurt."